SEMO-GABD/SEMO-GABD.github.io/notes/notes01.md

 ### Text files: why use them?

 Use plain text files for all of your documents.
 Plain text files are small.
-Plain text files are universal.
-Text files can be opened and read on any computer plaform (e.g., OS X, PC, Linux), unlike (for example) Word documents, which are use a [proprietary format,](http://opendatahandbook.org/glossary/en/terms/proprietary/), subject to change at any time.
+Plain text files are portable.
+Text files can be opened and read on any computer plaform (e.g., OS X, PC, Linux), unlike (for example) Word documents, which use a [proprietary format,](http://opendatahandbook.org/glossary/en/terms/proprietary/), subject to change at any time.
 Text files are the common currency of reproducibility and open science.

-Plain text files do not contain any special formatting commands such as bold face **COMPLETE**

-RStudio, which you will use throughout this course, has a built-in text editor, but you may also want to install a stand alone text editor.
+RStudio, which you will use throughout this course, has a built-in text editor, and it will suffice for this course.
+In the future, or even during this course, you may also want to install a stand alone text editor.
 Browse this list of [free text editors](https://www.keycdn.com/blog/best-text-editors) to find one that works on your computer platform and suits your needs.
 Atom works on all platforms and has a good reputation.
 I've been using it to write this assignment.
 Nice features are that you can live preview your markdown documents and it can interact directly with Git and GitHub (more on both of these later).

 I have used [BBEdit](https://www.barebones.com/products/bbedit/) for OS X since version 4 (now at version 12+) as a good general purpose text editor.
 You can use the full feature set free for 30 days.
 After that time, you can still use most of its important functions for free.